thechangelog/draft/draft/oss-support/post.md

-# Are We Taking OpenSource For Granted?
+# Are We Taking Open Source For Granted?

 Free software.
 It's not _really_ free.
-Time, effort, innovation and labor go into developing the open source projects that we use and sometimes can't live without.
+Time, effort, innovation and labor go into developing the open source projects that we use and often rely on.
 A lot of these projects live in the background.
 Many are known only to those that look under the hood.
-But these code bases are the building blocks of the net; the "dependencies" in our apps and OSs (see the EULA of OSX and you'll see open source projects listed).
-Many open source projects find funding through sales of support, licenses, and by hosting.
-But quite a few are just put out there and sometimes they find their way into the tool boxes of devs and designers, to the point where they almost become ubiquitous.
+But these code bases are the building blocks of the net;
+the "dependencies" in our apps and OSs (see the EULA of OS X and you'll see open source projects listed).
+Some open source projects find funding through sales of support, licenses, and/or hosting.
+But quite a few are just put out there and sometimes they find their way into the tool boxes of devs and designers.

 When you think about it, how many of the open source projects that you use all the time are not heavily funded operations?
-VI, Emacs, heck even tools like [sed][link_sed] to niche languages like [Tcl][link_tcl] or [Lua][link_lua].
-These are all entrenched and still active.
-They may receive funding through the Free Software Foundation and donations, but when was the last time you paid any money or gave anything back to the developers of that editor, that library, that module that you always turn to?
+Popular tools like VI/Emacs and tools like [sed][link_sed] to niche languages like [Tcl][link_tcl] or [Lua][link_lua] are all entrenched and still active.
+They may receive funding through the [Free Software Foundation][link_fsf] and donations, but when was the last time you paid any money or gave anything back to the developers of that editor, that library, that module that you always turn to?